-By train it takes around 4 hours to travel 203.12 km from Bangkok to Cha Am.
-By road the journey is a lot quicker taking two to three hours depending upon whether you take a private car or a minivan.
+By train it takes around 4 hours to travel from Bangkok to Cha Am.
+By road the journey is a lot quicker taking two to three hours less depending upon whether you take a private car or a minivan.

 Use the Search Box below to buy your train tickets from Bangkok to Cha Am.

-- Online train tickets often sell out on this route in which case you may need to consider an alternative form of transport.
+- Train tickets often sell out on this route in which case you may need to consider an alternative form of transport.

 Location of Bangkok Station

 - From the 19th January 2023 the main railway station in Bangkok is Krung Thep Aphiwat Central Terminal Station (also known as Bang Sue Grand Station).